 Any questions regarding this Response to RFP should be directed to:

-Paul Lucci, Director ENA, (303) 575-6474 Denver

 Kim Ward (713) 853-0685 Houston, TX kim.ward@enron.com

 CONTENTS OF PROPOSAL:

 Qualifications & Experience

 Basic Gas Supply Proposal

 Transwestern Transportation discussion

 QUALIFICATIONS:

 Enron is a global integrated energy company.
 Our wholesale trading unit, Enron North America (ENA), is the largest natural gas merchant in the United States, delivering a record amount of physical natural gas in the year 2000.
 Physical natural gas sales increased 77% from 13.9 Bcf/day in 1999 to 24.7 Bcf/day in 2000, more than double that of it’s closest competitor.
 Enron posses the infrastructure and proven ability to trade and dispatch gas anywhere across North America and has contractual agreements on gas pipelines across America, including Transwestern, El Paso, and Kern.